HackerYou/HYFallBootcamp2014/4-Wordpress/week7/day3/1-custom_themes.md

 Make sure that your local Wordpress environment is running.

 Start by creating a folder called "custom_theme" in your Wordpress themes directory.
 Open up this folder in sublime text.
-At the very minimum the theme requires a style.css and an index.php file.
-Lets create these and then activate the theme from the Wordpress admin area.
+At the very minimum the theme requires a **style.css** and an **index.php** file.
+Let's create these files, then activate the theme from the Wordpress admin area.

 When we make changes to the theme you should be able to see the changes after refreshing the page.
-For now your Wordpress website should be blank since our index.php file is blank.
+For now your Wordpress website should be blank since our **index.php** file is blank.

 ### Step 2: Make it yours